 How to Prepare your Business for Black Friday & Cyber Monday

 Black Friday and Cyber Monday are just around the corner, and this annual seasonal sale has now become one of the most popular shopping events of the year.
 Millions of consumers eagerly search for bargain gifts and deals on their desktops, tablets and mobile phones in the build-up to Christmas, with the hopes of snagging a great deal.
-In 2017, the UK spent more than £1.4bn online during the Black Friday sales - it’s thought that these sales would have been even bigger had they happened after November 2017’s payday.
+In 2019, the UK spent more than £8.6bn online during the Black Friday sales.

 A study by parcel delivery service, Doddle, had shown that five million UK shoppers stay up to do their Christmas Shopping online as soon as the Black Friday sales go live.
-Alongside this, High Street shops have stated that they’ve seen a decline in footfall over the recent years, which shows just how important it is for every retail and ecommerce business to be prepared for the Black Friday, Cyber Monday and January sales.
-You need to ensure that your website, customer service and online shopping experience exceeds that of your competitors - otherwise you risk seeing your revenue go elsewhere.
-Follow OGL’s guidance below so that you can prepare your business and employees for Black Friday and Cyber Monday 2018 (23rd & 26th November).
+Alongside this, High Street shops have stated that they’ve seen a decline in footfall over the recent years, which shows just how important it is for every retail and eCommerce business to be prepared for the Black Friday, Cyber Monday and January sales.
+You need to ensure that your website, customer service and online shopping experience exceeds that of your competitors - otherwise, you risk seeing your revenue go elsewhere.
+Follow OGL’s guidance below so that you can prepare your business and employees for Black Friday and Cyber Monday 2021 (26th November & 29th November).
 This, in turn, will help you to maximise ROI and work efficiently during this increasingly busy period.

 Get your Shopping Channels Sorted Out

 If your business isn’t selling through marketplaces such as Amazon and eBay, then you’re missing out on massive opportunities.
-A company report from the Office for National Statistics (ONS) UK found that there were approximately 8 million Amazon Prime subscribers in the country as of March 2017, and had a 33% UK household penetration rate.
+A company report from the Office for National Statistics (ONS) UK found that there were approximately 15 million Amazon Prime subscribers in the country as of 2021, and had a 33% UK household penetration rate.
 Whether we like it or not, online marketplaces such as eBay and Amazon have changed the way consumers shop online.
-A survey undertaken by PwC had shown that Amazon had affected the way in which 77% of e-comm using adults shop online.
+A survey undertaken by PwC had shown that Amazon had affected the way in which 77% of eCommerce using adults shop online.
 From comparing prices to looking at postage and packaging, Amazon influenced their decision more than shopping exclusively from the retailer.

 By ensuring that your business is selling your products on your website and through other listings such as Amazon and eBay, you’ll be increasing your sales.
 To ensure that your product listings stand out from the ever-competitive crowd, try doing the following: